thinkjs/www.thinkjs.org/view/en/doc/2.0/specification.md

 ### Compile by Babel

+The latest version of Node.js has supported most of ES6 features, but some of these features (e.g. `*/yield`) have not optimized in V8.

-Most but not all ES6 features was supported in latest Node.js, and there also has optimization in some feature.
-We advise you that compile your project with Babel.
-Babel can take almost all ES6+  features and higher performance after compiled to you.
+We advise you to compile your project code with Babel.
+Babel can identify almost all ES6 and ES7 grammar, and the performance of compiled code is higher than native-supporting.

-### Replace */yield with async/await
+### Replace `*/yield` with `async/await`

-`*/yield` is ES6 feature to resolve async callback action, and ES7 replace it with `async/await`.
+`*/yield` is an ES6 feature to resolve async callback issue, and ES7 replace it with `async/await`.

-Compare with `async/await`, there has 4 defects in `*/yield`:
+Compared to `async/await`, `*/yield` has four shortcomings:

-1. `*/yield` will return a generator after called and will use third module such as `co` to run it.
+1. `*/yield` return a generator that need a third module such as `co` to run.

 2. `*/yield` can't use with `Arrow Function` together.

-3. when `*/yield` need call another `*/yield`, we need use `yield *` command
+3. When one `*/yield` need call another `*/yield`, we need use `yield *` command

-4. It has large optimization space to V8 engineer, so we would compil our code to Babel.
-With Babel, you can use ES7 `async/await` features replace to `*/yield`, and then compiled program.
+4. V8 has not made optimazition for `*/yield`, so we recommend you to use Babel.
+With Babel, you can use ES7 `async/await` to replace `*/yield`.